 Entire contents ©2022 Traxxas.

-All rights reserved.
-Traxxas, Ready-To-Race, Ready-To-Win, Rustler, Bandit, Stampede, and ProGraphix are trademarks or registered trademarks of Traxxas.
-Other brand names and marks are the property of their respective holders and are used only for purposes of identification.
-No part of this manual may be reproduced or distributed in print or electronic media without the express written permission of Traxxas.
-Specifications are subject to change without notice.
+Traxxas, Ready-To-Race,

+Ready-To-Win, and ProGraphix

+are trademarks or registered

+trademarks of Traxxas.
+Other

+brand names and marks are

+the property of their respective

+holders and are used only for

+purposes of identification.
+No

+part of this manual may be

+reproduced or distributed in print

+or electronic media without the

+express written permission of

+Traxxas.
+Specifications are subject

+to change without notice.